aroan-v/forge-app/README.md

 # Macro Calculator with AI

+## Description

+Tracking meals can feel overwhelming, especially when standard macro trackers force you to pick from limited serving options or predefined ingredients.
+It’s easy to get lost in all the details and feel restricted by the app.
+That’s why I wanted to make it simpler and more accessible.

+With the power of AI—using Gemma (by Google and Gemini) and Groq as the API provider—you can now just type a detailed description of what you ate along with the serving size (which defaults to grams).
+The AI calculates calories and protein more accurately than traditional macro apps, handling the nuances of ingredients and portions for you.

+All you really need is your weighing scale and a record of what you ate.
+Input the details, and let AI do the math.
+Simple, fast, and precise.

 ## Main Features

 - Macro Tracking: Enter meals with flexible units (e.g., grams, pcs, gallons).
 Defaults to grams for precision.